 - Take care of yourself.
 Breast-feeding moms need plenty of nutrient-rich foods and fluids to maintain their stamina while producing milk.
 Make sure to get enough rest.
 Many moms take a nap while their babies sleep.

 - Turn to resources for support.
-If you need help figuring how to breast-feed while working or going to school, or if you have an infant with special needs, check with your pediatrician, lactation specialist or a registered dietitian nutritionist.
+If you need help figuring out how to breast-feed while working or going to school, or if you have an infant with special needs, check with your pediatrician, lactation specialist or a registered dietitian nutritionist.